What's New in Portworx Backup

 Capture notes for backup schedule changes

 Portworx Backup now lets you add a note when suspending, resuming, or editing schedules, including during bulk actions where a single note applies to all selected schedules.
-The latest note is shown when viewing schedule details, so that one can understand why backup schedule status was altered.
+The latest note is shown when viewing schedule details, so you can understand why the backup schedule status was altered.

-Portworx Backup now extends its existing functionality for sharing backup, by allowing the sharer to specify with backup can be used for restore only (or) with full access rights by user or group with access to Backup Location and its Cloud Credential.
+Portworx Backup now extends its existing functionality for sharing backup, by allowing the sharer to specify which backup can be used for restore only or with full access rights by user or group with access to Backup Location and its Cloud Credential.

 Backup and Restore FADA Volumes